Categories

 To start things off, I just want to say that I’ve tried and swung for the fences at an LA startup at a very reduced salary.
 I am still smarting psychologically and fortunately no longer financially from it, but as soon as I’m strong enough, like tomorrow, I will start swinging for the fences again.

-I’ll talk about perks that companies in LA offer, the difference between the labor force in LA and Silicon Valley, and what companies in LA can do to hire new recruits for a startup.
+I’ll talk about perks that companies in LA offer, the difference between the labor force in LA and Silicon Valley, and what companies can do to hire new recruits for a startup.
+No matter what the size of your business, even if it’s only a part-time gig, an arizona tax ein is an important tool to have.

 Perks